vjoel/tkar/doc/protocol.md

       shape two_boxes box-20,-10 box10,20
       add two_boxes 3 - 100 30 50 0

-Paramters can be passed to a macro as well as to a primitive:
+Parameters can be passed to a macro as well as to a primitive:

       shape box rect*0,*0,*1,*1
       shape two_boxes box-20,*0 box*0,20